 SFF versus SFP: SFF facilitates grants to existing charities; for smaller grants and service contracts for mission-aligned projects that don't yet have an institutional home, visit SFP.

-In the first half of this year (2022-H1), five people participated as “Recommenders” in a single round of a grant-recommendation process for funder Jaan Tallinn.
+In the first half of this year (2023-H1), six people participated as “Recommenders” in a single round of a grant-recommendation process for funders Jaan Tallinn and Future of Life Institute.
 The following Recommenders in this round agreed to have their identities made public:

 How final grant amounts were determined: The “S-process”

-We call the recommendation process used in this grant round the “S-process”, for “Simulation Process”, because it involves allowing the Recommenders and funders to simulate a large number of counterfactual delegation scenarios using a table of marginal value functions.
-Recommenders specified a marginal value function for funding each application, and adjusted those functions through discussions with each other as the round progressed.
-Similarly, funders specified and adjusted different value functions for deferring to each Recommender.
+We call the recommendation process used in this grant round the “S-process”, for “Simulation Process”, because it involves allowing the Recommenders and funders to simulate a large number of counterfactual delegation scenarios.
+In each simulation, Recommenders specify a marginal value function for funding each application, and an algorithm calculates a table of grant recommendations by taking turns distributing funding recommendations from each Recommender in succession, using their marginal value functions to prioritize.
+The Recommenders then discuss their evaluations and update the simulation with their new opinions, using approval voting to prioritize discussion topics, until the end of the last meeting when their inputs are finalized.
+Similarly, funders specify and adjust different value functions for deferring to each Recommender.
 In this round, the process also allowed the funders to make some final adjustments to decide on their final intended grant amounts.

 The S-process app is still being developed for broader use.